Help, I Have Possums In My Roof and They’re Driving Me Mad!

 If you have trees or bushes overhanging or near your roof, we advise you to keep them trimmed so they don’t come within 1-1.5m of your gutter.

 If you have a nearby building or structure then we would advise you to take measures to stop the possum from climbing them.
-Consider installing a 30cm strip of tin around any posts that the possum can climb, trimming trees and bushes around it and perhaps installing some spikes or a barrier on top of the structure near where the possum would jump onto your roof.
+Consider installing a 30cm strip of sheet metal or clear semi-rigid plastic around any posts that the possum can climb.
+Trimming trees and bushes around it and perhaps installing some bird spikes or a barrier on top of the structure near where the possum would jump onto your roof.

 If your neighbour’s house is right up against yours, then you might have to tackle this problem together.
 Have a chat with them and see if they’re happy to get an overhead cable possum guard installed and perhaps work together to trim the trees and bushes around your buildings.
 Remember that it’s in both of your best interests to keep the possums off your roofs.